CalculusSlayer/HuffmanCoder/README.md

-# Assignment 5 - Huffman Coding
+# Huffman Coding

-This assignment implements the huffman coding algorithms.
+This project implements the huffman coding algorithms.
 It is used for the purposes of file compression.
 There are two separate programs that can either encode or decode an input file.
 The encoding file takes the input file and encodes it using a binary tree and various other techniques.
-The decoding file can take an encoded file and turn it back into the same text.
+The decoding file can take an encoded file and turn it back into the original text.

 ## Building